App maker Appian soars 25% on first day as a public company

 Binded raises another $950K for its copyright-protecting tools

-It was off to the races for Appian which debuted on the Nasdaq on Thursday, soaring 25% on its first day on the stock market.
+It was off to the races for Appian, which debuted on the Nasdaq on Thursday, soaring 25 percent on its first day on the stock market.

 After pricing shares at $12, the company closed the day above $15, valuing the company at about $900 million.